pandammonium/plugin-readme-parser/readme.txt

 Iconography is courtesy of the very talented [Janki Rathod](https://www.fiverr.com/jankirathore) ♥️

-👉 Please visit the [Github page](https://github.com/dartiss/plugin-readme-parser "Github") for the latest code development, planned enhancements and known issues 👈
+👉 Please visit the [Github page](https://github.com/pandammonium/plugin-readme-parser "Github") for the latest code development, planned enhancements and known issues 👈

 == Getting Started ==

 To use, simply add the `[readme]` shortcode to any post or page.
-An example of use would be...
+For example:

 `[readme]WP README Parser[/readme]`

-This would fetch and display the README for this plugin.
-You can also specify a filename instead.
+This fetches and displays the README for this plugin.
+You can specify a filename instead.

-The first heading, which is the name of the plugin, will be automatically suppressed as it is assumed that you have already added this to your post/page or are using it as the title.
+The first heading of the README file, which is the name of the plugin, will automatically be suppressed as it is assumed that you have already added it to your post/page or that you are using it as the title.

 == Additional Shortcode Parameters ==

 **exclude**

 Each README is divided into a number of sections.
-If you wish to exclude any from the output then use this parameter to list them.

-Before the first section (usually "Description") is a number of pieces of "meta data" about the plugin, including tags, etc. Links are automatically added to these.
-If, however, you wish to just exclude this data then you should use the section name of "meta".
-Underneath this data is a short description which will remain in this case.
-If you want to remove this description and the meta data then use the section name of "head".
-If you wish to just remove a particular bit of meta data then specify `contributors`, `donate`, `tags`, `requires`, `license`, `license uri`, `tested` or `stable`.
+To exclude one or more sections from the output, use the `exclude` parameter.

+The README file begins with the head, comprising the plugin's meta data (e.g. tags) and its description.

+To exclude the meta data from the output XHTML, use the section name "meta" as the parameter's value.
+To remove the description, use "description".
+To remove bother the meta data and the description, use "head".

+To remove specific items of meta data, specify `contributors`, `donate`, `tags`, `requires`, `license`, `license uri`, `tested` or `stable`.

-For example...
+For example:

 `[readme exclude="Meta,Changelog"]WP README Parser[/readme]`

-This will display the entire README with the exception of the Changelog and the Plugin meta.
+This will display the entire README except the Changelog and the plugin meta data.

 **include**

-The opposite of `exclude` this allows you to specify ONLY the section that you wish to appear.
-So, using the example from above...
+The opposite of `exclude`, `include` displays only the specified section(s).
+Using the example from above. we get:

 `[readme include="Meta,Changelog"]WP README Parser[/readme]`

-This will ONLY show the Meta and Changelog sections of the README file.
+This will only show the Meta and Changelog sections of the README file.

-The only difference to the exclude command is that you can't include just specific sections of the meta.
-If you believe that this option is required then please get in touch via the forum.
+The only difference to the exclude command is that you can't include just specific sections of the meta data.
+If you believe that this option is required then please get in touch.

 **ignore**

-Different from `exclude` this allows to ignore specific lines of the README.
-Multiple lines should be separated by double commas (to allow single commas to be be used in the actual line to be ignored).
-For example...
+Different from `exclude`, `ignore` allows specific lines of the README to be ignored.
+Multiple lines should be separated by double commas (to allow single commas to be be used in the actual line to be ignored; i.e. `,,`).
+For example:

 `[readme ignore="this line,,and this line"]WP README Parser[/readme]`

 **target**

-Any links will have a target of `_blank`.
-If you wish this to be anything else then change it with this parameter.
-For example...
+Any links generated have a target of `_blank`.
+To change the target, use `target`.
+For example:

 `[readme target="_self"]WP README Parser[/readme]`

 **nofollow**

-If you wish a link to have a nofollow option (i.e. the tag of `rel="nofollow"`) then specify this as "Yes".
-By default it won't.
-For example...
+To generate a link with a nofollow option (i.e. `rel="nofollow"`), specify `nofollow` as "Yes".
+By default, links don't have this option.
+For example:

 `[readme nofollow="Yes"]WP README Parser[/readme]`

 **cache**

-This allows you to specify how long output should be cached for, in minutes.
-By default caching does not occur.
-For example, to cache for 1 hour...
+The `cache` parameter allows you to specify how long output should be cached for in minutes.
+By default, caching does not occur.
+For example, to cache the output for 1 hour:

 `[readme cache=60]WP README Parser[/readme]`

 **version**

-If you wish to display a specific version of the README, use this parameter to request it.
-For example...
+To display a specific version of the README, use th `version` parameter to request it.
+For example:

 `[readme version=1.0]WP README Parser[/readme]`

 **mirror**

-If your plugin is hosted at a number of other locations then you can use this to specify alternative download URLs other than the WordPress repository.
-Simply seperate multiple URLs with double commas (i.e. ,,).
-For example...
+If your plugin is hosted at a number of other locations, you can use `mirror` to specify download URLs other than the WordPress repository.
+Simply separate multiple URLs with double commas (i.e. `,,`).
+For example:

 `[readme mirror="http://www.example1.com,,http://www.example2.com"]WP README Parser[/readme]`

 **links**

-By default download and other links will be added to the bottom of the README output.
-By specifying a section name via this parameter, however, then the links will appear before that section.
-For example, to appear before the description you'd put...
+By default, download and other links will be added to the bottom of the README output.
+By specifying a section name with this parameter, the links will appear before that section.
+For example, to appear before the description you'd use:

 `[readme links="description"]WP README Parser[/readme]`

 **name**

-If you specify a README filename instead a name then it will be assumed that the plugin name at the top of the README is the correct one.
-This may not be the case, however, if you've renamed your plugin (as is the case for this plugin).
-You can therefore use the `name` parameter to override this.
+If you specify a README filename instead of a name, the plugin name at the top of the README will be assumed to be the correct name.
+This might not be the case if you've renamed your plugin (as is the case for this plugin).
+The `name` parameter overrides this:

-`[readme name="WP README Parser"]http://plugins.svn.wordpress.org/wp-readme-parser/trunk/readme.txt[/readme]`
+`[readme name="WP README Parser"]http://plugins.svn.wordpress.org/plugin-readme-parser/trunk/readme.txt[/readme]`

 **ext**

-The extension that your screenshots are stored as - i.e. PNG or JPG.
+The extension that your screenshots are stored as (e.g. PNG or JPG).

 **assets**

-Storing your screenshots in your assets folder?
-Then set this to 'yes' for them to be read from there.
-For example...
+If your screenshots are in your assets folder, set the `assests` parameter to `yes` so that they can be read from there.
+For example:

 `[readme assets="yes"]WP README Parser[/readme]`

 == Using Content Reveal ==

-If you also have the plugin [Content Reveal](https://wordpress.org/plugins/simple-content-reveal/ "Content Reveal") installed, then each section of the README will be collapsable - that is, you can click on the section heading to hide the section content.
+If you also have the plugin [Content Reveal](https://wordpress.org/plugins/simple-content-reveal/ "Content Reveal") installed, each section of the README will be collapsible; that is, you can click on the section heading to hide the section content.

 By default, all sections of the output will be revealed.

-You may now use 3 further parameters when using the `[readme]` shortcode...
+You may now use three further parameters when using the `[readme]` shortcode:

 **hide**

-Use this parameter to hide sections automatically - simply click on them to reveal them again.
+Use the `hide` parameter to hide sections automatically.
+Simply click on them to reveal them again.
+For example:

-For example...

 `[readme hide="Changelog"]WP README Parser[/readme]`

 **scr_url**

-If you wish to supply your own hide/reveal images then you can specify your own folder here.
+To supply your own hide/reveal images, specify your own folder with the `scr_url` parameter.

 The two images (one for when the content is hidden, another for when it's shown) must be named image1 and image2.
-They can either by GIF or PNG images (see the next parameter).
+They can either be GIF or PNG images (see the next parameter).

-For example...
+For example:

 `[readme scr_url="https://artiss.blog”]WP README Parser[/readme]`

 **scr_ext**

-Use this specify whether you wish to use PNG or GIF images for your own hide/reveal images.
-If you do not specify it, GIF will be used.
+Use this to specify whether PNG or GIF images should be used for your own hide/reveal images; GIF images are the default.

-For example...
+For example:

 `[readme scr_url="https://artiss.blog" scr_ext="png"]WP README Parser[/readme]`

 == Using a Function Call ==

-If you wish to code a direct PHP call to the plugin, you can do.
-The function is named `readme_parser` and accepts 2 parameters.
-The first is an array of all the options, the same as the shortcode.
-The second parameter is the README name or filename.
+To code a direct PHP call to the plugin, you can do.
+The function is named `readme_parser` and accepts two parameters:

+1. The first parameter is an array of all the options, the same as the shortcode.
+2. The second parameter is the README name or filename.

-For example...
+For example:

 `echo readme_parser( array( 'exclude' => 'meta,upgrade notice,screenshots,support,changelog,links,installation,licence', 'ignore' => 'For help with this plugin,,for more information and advanced options ' ), 'YouTube Embed' );`

-This may be of particular use to plugin developers as they can then display the README for their plugins within their administration screens.
+This may be of particular use to plugin developers because it allows the README for their plugins to be displayed within their administration screens.

 == Displaying the plugin banner ==

 Some plugins have banners assigned to them.
-The shortcode `[readme_banner]` can be used to output them (responsively too).
+The shortcode `[readme_banner]` can be used to output these banners (responsively).
 Between the opening and closing shortcode you must specify a plugin name (a URL can't be used) and that's it.
-For example...
+For example:

 `[readme_banner]YouTube Embed[/readme_banner]`